Disease Prevention

 “Prevention is better than cure.”

-The first step farmers can take to prevent the development of AMR is to improve the overall health status of the animals on the farm.
-This will not only reduce antibiotic use on farm but it will also maximise farm productivity.
-This can be achieved through disease prevention strategies such as good farm biosecurity measures, good farm husbandry practices and animal vaccination programmes.
-Under no circumstances should antibiotics be used to compensate for poor farm management practices.
+The first step farmers can take to prevent the development of AMR is to enhance the overall health status of animals on the farm.
+This approach not only reduces the need for antibiotics but also optimizes farm productivity.
+Acquiring this important goal requires the implementation of comprehensive disease prevention strategies, including strict farm biosecurity measures, effective farm husbandry practices and targeted animal vaccination programmes.
+Antibiotics should never be used as a substitute for poor husbandry management practices, as this would undermine efforts to prevent AMR and compromise animal health.

 Disease Prevention Strategies